 Sure enough, smartphones and DSLRs can shoot some sick footage these days, but nothing beats the quality and convenience that a dedicated video camera is able to offer.
 Your baby videos, vacation footage or even your amateur filmmaking attempts are all in great hands when you own a video camera.
-The market isn’t exactly full to the brim with these, but here are some cameras that you must consider if you’re planning to buy a video camera for yourself.
+The market isn’t exactly full to the brim with these, but here are the best video cameras that you can buy in India in 2018.
+Based on our ratings, here are the best gaming laptops you can buy in India that we found worth including in this list of 2018.
+This list of top video cameras available in India is updated every time a new camera is launched.
+We also update the prices and pictures are updated as and when they change.

 Now this one’s for video purists.
 Justifying its high price is its ability to shoot extremely high quality 4K footage, while also offering 20x optical zoom and Sony’s famed Optical SteadyShot image stabilization.
 Another thing purists will love is its ability to offer full manual settings, letting you control your footage with great accuracy.
 4K timelapse is also captured by this shooter, apart from 120fps slow-motion videos at 1080p full HD resolution.